 Focus.
-By developing strategic objectives for growth, you can ensure that your whole firm will be focused on the same priorities.
-A word of warning: if you chase too many initiatives or constantly pivot to embrace the latest idea, your firm may struggle to gain traction.
+A firm with strategic objectives for growth knows what priorities to focus on.
+Be careful, though: If you chase too many initiatives or pivot constantly to embrace the latest idea, your firm may struggle to gain traction.
 Your best approach is to create a hierarchy.
-That way, you’ll identify which strategies your firm should pursue—and determine those that will not be priorities in the immediate future.
+This process will identify which strategies the firm should pursue—and which ones shouldn't be priorities in the immediate future.

-Creating a consistent and organized approach to client segmentation and your service model also falls under the organize umbrella.
-Average revenue per client is highly correlated with firm productivity.
-Given this, it’s an especially valuable exercise to segment your clients based on revenue generated and qualitative factors.
 You can then prioritize the highest-impact (but time-consuming) services for your ideal clients and emphasize more scalable options for nonideal clients.
-For example, you could offer to meet one-on-one with the children of your A clients but provide educational content only for other segments.
+For example, you could offer to meet with the children of your A clients but provide only educational content for other segments.

-Delegate.
 As a firm grows, lead advisors need to shift their focus to client interactions, business development, strategic oversight, and leadership.
-To do so, you’ll need to become adept at delegating responsibilities.
-Here, three key actions come into play:
+To do so, you’ll need to improve your delegation skills.
+Several key actions come into play here:

-Design an organizational structure that maximizes delegation of activities across the firm: As firms evolve, roles and responsibilities often become ambiguous and can cause confusion for employees.
-This is especially true when firms experience growth spurts or there is unexpected turnover with tenured staff.
+Maximize delegation of activities across the firm.
+As firms evolve, roles and responsibilities often become ambiguous, which can be confusing for employees.
+This is especially true when firms experience growth spurts or unexpected turnover among tenured staff.

-Consider the addition of senior-level positions: Large firms with sizable resources often add management positions and highly skilled professionals, allowing lead advisors to focus more time on clients.
-For example, hiring a chief operations officer could allow you to delegate operations functions and management responsibilities.
+Consider adding senior-level positions.
+Large firms with sizable resources often add management positions and other highly skilled roles, allowing lead advisors to focus more on clients.
+By hiring a chief operations officer, for example, you could delegate operations functions and management responsibilities.

-Automate.
 Technology is a critical lever for building efficiency.
-It is especially powerful when it has been thoughtfully integrated with your firm’s core processes (organize) and fully adopted by the people in the organization (delegate).
-Training the relevant staff and advisors on both the process and the integrated technology can elevate the odds of successful adoption.
+It is especially powerful when it has been thoughtfully integrated with your firm’s core processes (organizing) and fully adopted by the people in the organization (delegating).
+Training relevant staff and advisors on both the process and the integrated technology can elevate the odds for successful adoption.

-The framework discussed here can be a powerful tool to help you assess opportunities when building economies of scale in your financial advisory firm.
-Even as you evolve and work through your growing pains, make a point to monitor and adjust your business practices to operate at maximum efficiency.
-Developing a strong and scalable infrastructure will help you achieve that extra dimension of performance that can turn a successful firm into an exceptional one.
+The above framework can be a powerful tool to help you assess opportunities when building economies of scale in your financial advisory firm.
+As you work through your growing pains, be sure to adjust your business practices to help you operate at maximum efficiency.
+With a strong and scalable infrastructure, you'll be able to achieve an extra dimension of performance that can turn a successful firm into an exceptional one.

 Of course, there are other growing pains that firms of every size will experience as they add to their client base.
-And be sure to check out this post, where one of our Commonwealth advisors discusses how he overcame some common obstacles and shares his secrets to success.
+Here, a Commonwealth advisor discusses how he overcame some common obstacles and shares his secrets to success.